 Treasury of the Mezquita in Córdoba

-Next to the Mihrab is the treasury with the usual display or Roman Catholic Church service paraphernalia — it is not particularly interesting or of particular historic significance.
-The large monstrance by Enrique de Arfe is the best-known piece but at 2.63 m tall it is not as impressive as his monstrance in Seville, although the artistic quality of both are superb.
+Next to the Mihrab is the treasury with the usual display of Roman Catholic Church service paraphernalia — it is not particularly interesting or of particular historic significance.
+The large monstrance by Enrique de Arfe is the best-known piece but at 2.63 m tall it is not as impressive as his monstrance in Seville, although the artistic quality of both is superb.
 (The treasury is not open during the early morning.)

 The Incarnation, hung outside the treasury, is an interesting painting by Pedro de Córdoba.
-It is study in perspective and shows two events in the same painting but from different distances.
+It is a study in perspective and shows two events in the same painting but from different distances.
 The perspectives are best experienced from a distance and at different angles but take a close-up look for some amazing details.

 Largest Mosque in Europe

 Artistically, this part is the least accomplished.
-It was clearly a choice of size over quality — for example the red and white on the horseshoe arches are simply painted on rather than using alternating colored stones and brick, and the enlargement spoiled the symmetry of the building.
+It was clearly a choice of size over quality — for example, the red and white on the horseshoe arches are simply painted on rather than using alternating colored stones and brick, and the enlargement spoiled the symmetry of the building.

 In the far corner is the Parish Church of the Tabernacle – it is often used for smaller services.
-Admission is from the street, so no sneaking into the Mezquita is possible afterwards.
+Admission is from the street, so no sneaking into the Mezquita is possible afterward.
 Services here also do not influence the opening hours of the rest of the building.